 Fortunately, these areas are protected to a significant degree by policies, bylaws and strategies.
 But protective measures can only make a real difference if they are funded, implemented and enforced.

-How You Can Help — Download and print (two-sided if you can) the applicable Candidate’s Questions & Map handout and give it to candidates running for City Council.
-You can also use it to ask a question at an all-candidates meeting or at your door.
+How You Can Help — Download and print the applicable Candidate’s Questions & Map handouts and give it to candidates running for City Council.
+You can email your candidates with a link to the online form and you can also use it to ask a question at an all-candidates meeting or at your door.
 Let candidates know that our natural heritage matters!

 Source: City of Toronto Interactive Map (Toronto Maps v2)